This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 Having an ITR shows lenders that you’re earning enough income and thus can pay back your debt.

-A simple document like an ITR can help you meet both your urgent cash needs and long-term financial goals.
+A simple document like an ITR can help you meet your urgent cash needs and long-term financial goals.
 Even if you don’t need a loan right now, you might do it in the future.
 Someday, you might have to purchase a car through an auto loan from the bank.
 Or you might need to get a Pag-IBIG housing loan to buy your dream home.

 2. Income document for visa application